Quansight-Labs/ndindex/docs/indices/multiaxis-indices.md

 ## What is an array?

 Before we look at indices, let's take a step back and look at the NumPy array.
-Just what is it that makes NumPy arrays so ubiquitous and makes NumPy the most successful numerical tools ever?
+Just what is it that makes NumPy arrays so ubiquitous and makes NumPy one of the most successful numerical tools ever?
 The answer is quite a few things, which come together to make NumPy a fast and easy to use library for array computations.
 But one in particular is multidimensional indexing.

 Let's consider pure Python for a second.
 Suppose we have a list of values.
 Say, these values correspond to your bowling scores.